 Although certain interest groups together with the media won’t stop to create confusion, most serious health and food researchers do agree on the basic principles of an optimal diet.
 I’d like to cite in this context Dr. Dean Ornish, which stated the following in an interview recently:

-“But if you actually look at the evidence in its aggregate, there is a consensus that an optimal diet is a whole foods, plant based diet that’s naturally low in fat and refined carbs, and as close as it comes to nature as you can. “
+“But if you actually look at the evidence in its aggregate, there is a consensus that an optimal diet is a whole food, plant based diet that’s naturally low in fat and refined carbs, and as close as it comes to nature as you can. “

-In other words, modern medical science is quite clear that in the vast majority of cases, a plant strong, whole foods diet, rich in fruits and vegetables and low in sugar and processed foods, may reduce an eliminate many chronic illnesses of our times.
+In other words, modern medical science is quite clear that in the vast majority of cases, a plant-strong, whole foods diet, rich in fruits and vegetables and low in sugar and processed foods, may reduce an eliminate many chronic illnesses of our times.

 Why I don’t call myself “vegan”